KarelZe/yown/README.md

 This app is my coursework for ```CMP 309``` at Abertay University, Scotland.
 ## Preview
 ![Gif showing current screens](./img/app.gif)

+## Download
+You can find my latest build [in the releases tab.](https://github.com/KarelZe/yown/releases)

 ## Todos
 - [x] Create UI
 - [x] Add intents to camera